 As parents, we are constantly being put in the position to say “no” to our children –and for good reason!
-“Can I have cake for dinner?”, “can I paint on the wall?”, “can I have (another) toy car?”.
+“Can I have cake for dinner?”, “Can I paint on the wall?”, “Can I have (another) toy car?”.
 Those requests call for an automatic and definitive “No!”.
 Or do they?
-There can be more options than simply saying no to your child, options that are just as clear, but also show that you hear what she’s saying, and understand why she wants what she wants.
+There can be more options than simply saying no to your child, options that are just as clear, but also show that you hear what your little one is saying, and understand why they want what they want.

 How to use positive communication?

 First of all, consider if your “no” could actually be a “yes”.
 Many parents find that saying yes more often to their children, helps the kids be more tolerant of the times when they receive a no for an answer.
 For example, if your child wants to spend more time playing before dinner, you could say “Okay, let’s play for five more minutes, and then we’ll go have dinner”.
 These five more minutes will show them that you hear what they’re saying and will probably help make a smoother transition to dinnertime.
 Once those five minutes are up, it’s time for dinner, and be clear about it.
 Children need loving and firm limits.

 You can also consider a different approach.
 In his book YES Brain: How to Cultivate Courage, Curiosity, and Resilience in Your Child, Dr. Daniel Seigel and co-author Tina Payne Bryson talk about the acronym “PART”.

 - A: being Attuned to the feelings behind the request

 - R: Resonating with those feelings